bminortx/Buckshot/README.md

 - OptimizerDemo: Seeks to perform Gauss-Newton optimization on a path.
 Still pretty buggy; I would stay away, haha.

-Have fun!
 Every function in every directory should have a bit of documentation involved, so just type 'help [name of function]' to look up usage and arguments for everything.
 Some of the constraints are a bit tricky, so this might help.